csswizardry/csswizardry.github.com/code-reviews.md

 ---
 layout: page
-title: Performance Audits and Code Reviews
+title: Performance Audits
 page-class: page--services  page--code-reviews
-meta: "Affordable, remote performance audits and code reviews for your product"
+meta: "Affordable, remote performance audits for your product"
 permalink: /code-reviews/
 ---

 **Your website is too slow.
 I can tell you why.**

-You could be leaving hundreds of thousands of pounds of revenue on the table every year due to a poorly- or un-optimised website.
+You could be leaving hundreds of thousands of dollars of revenue on the table every year due to a poorly- or un-optimised website.
 Slow websites are one of online consumers’ biggest frustrations, and a fast way to miss out on sales.

 Whether you want to boost revenues, improve conversion rates, reduce churn, or improve retention and engagement, a well-optimised site is a key way to get there.

+{% include promo-ten-minute-teardown.html %}

 ## How It Works